Pankovea/Pankovea_MaxScriptsTools/README_EN.md

 * Distributes objects evenly taking object size into account so spacing between objects is uniform (pivot offset and bounding accuracy need improvement; currently size is determined by bounding box).
 * Automatically determines first and last objects by largest distance between them.
-* Works inside EditPoly even when the modifier is instanced on multiple objects (#FIXME: currently unstable in Max2025).
+* Works inside EditPoly even when the modifier is instanced on multiple objects.
 * Distributes grouped objects.
 * Requires being in the appropriate selection mode to run.